redmenace2/proj/README.md

-All posssible combination of ana array (repeated)
+All posssible combination of an array (repeated)